yvelikova/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/customize_getting_started.md

 You can customize API Portal standard footer `Copyright © YYYY Axway` to display the name of your company, and you can also add more information to it.

-### Override the name of the company

-You can display the name of your company in the API Portal standard footer.

-1. In the Joomla!
-Administrator Interface (JAI), click **Extensions > Languages > Overrides**.
-2. Search for the `COM_APIPORTAL_FOOTER_COMPANY` constant and click to edit it.
-3. In the **Text** field, replace `Axway` with the name of your company.
-4. Click **Save**.

-### Add rich text to the standard footer

-You can customize your company's footer by adding more text to it.

 1. In the JAI, click **Extensions > Modules**.
 2. Click **New** to create a new module.
 3. From the list of module types click **Custom**.